Skip to main content

 This challenge builds on the previous two, asking you to count the number of positive signals.
 The output is a multi-bit result, as seen in the bus-type challenges in MHRD.

-The truth table may seem complex at first, but with the knowledge gained from the Double Trouble and Odd Number of Signals challenges, it becomes manageable.
+The truth table may seem complex at first, but with the knowledge gained from the Double Detection and Odd Number of Signals challenges, it becomes manageable.

 Counting Signals Truth Table